The decay $B\to K+\nu+\bar{\nu}$ at Belle II and a massless bino in R-parity-violating supersymmetry: Signal processes in the RPV-SUSY

-There are in total three relevant diagrams and analogous diagrams also exist in the case $\lam'_{i23}$ with different quark/squark chiralities.
-Assuming the sfermion masses to be degenerate and also much larger than the investigated mass scale, we obtain an effective four-fermion interaction by integrating out the heavy sfermions\footnote{For such a derivation, see e.g.~Ref.~\cite{deVries:2015mfw}.
+There are in total three relevant tree-level diagrams.
+Analogous diagrams also exist in the case $\lam'_{i23}$ with different quark/squark chiralities.
+Assuming the relevant sfermion masses to be degenerate and also much larger than the investigated mass scale, we can derive an effective four-fermion interaction by integrating out the heavy sfermions.\footnote{For such a derivation, see \textit{e.g.}~Ref.~\cite{deVries:2015mfw}.
 However, Ref.~\cite{deVries:2015mfw} employs Fierz-identities with an erroneous numerical factor in the tensor current.
-A corrected derivation will be provided in an upcoming paper.}.
-We work in a basis, where only the left-handed down-type quarks $d_{Li}$ are flavor eigenstates, whereas all other SM fields are mass eigenstates.
-We express the effective interactions in terms of the mass eigenstates for the left-handed down-type quarks by taking into account the CKM-mixing $d_{Li}=V_{ij}d^{\mathrm{mass}}_{Lj}$.
-Hence, the decay $B^+\to K^+\,\overset{\scriptscriptstyle(-)}{\nu_i}\,\tilde\chi^0_1$ is allowed for a non-zero $\lam^\prime_{i32}$, $\lam^\prime_{i12}$, and $\lam^\prime_{i22}$, where the latter two are CKM-suppressed.
-Similarly, $B^+\to K^+\bar\nu\tilde\chi^0_1$ can be generated via non-zero $\lam^\prime_{i23}$, and the CKM suppressed $\lam^\prime_{i13}$ and $\lam^\prime_{i33}$.
+A corrected derivation is provided in Ref.~\cite{Gunther:2023vmz}.} We work in a basis, where only the left-handed down-type quarks $d_{L\ell}$ are flavor eigenstates with $\ell=1,2,3$ being a generation index, whereas all other SM fields are mass eigenstates.
+We express the effective interactions in terms of the mass eigenstates for the left-handed down-type quarks by taking into account the CKM-mixing $d_{L\ell}=V^{\text{CKM}} _{\ell m}d^{\mathrm{mass}}_{Lm}$ where $m\in\{1,2,3\}$, like $\ell$, is a generation index.
+Here $V^{\text{CKM}}_{ij}$, $i,j\in\{1,2,3\}$ denotes the SM CKM matrix.
+Under these assumptions, the decay $B^+\to K^++\nu_i+\tilde\chi^0_1$ is allowed for a non-zero $\lam^\prime_{i32}$, $\lam^\prime_{i12}$, or $\lam^\prime_{i22}$, where the latter two are CKM-suppressed.
+Similarly, $B^+\to K^++\bar\nu_i+\tilde\chi^0_1$ can be generated at tree-level via non-zero $\lam^\prime_{i23}$, and the CKM suppressed $\lam^\prime_{i13}$ and $\lam^\prime_{i33}$.